beehive-lab/TornadoVM/assembly/src/docs/18_CUDA.md

 ## Running TornadoVM using the PTX backend

 #### Prerequisites
-In order to run the PTX backend of Tornado, you will need a CUDA compatible device.
+In order to run the PTX backend of TornadoVM, you will need a CUDA compatible device.

 #### Installation
 **Step 1:**